apisnetworks/apiscp-docs/docs/admin/Smtp.md

 Create a new password via mailchannels.net's Customer Console. *username* is the MailChannels Account ID.
 Use the mail.smart-host Scope to configure MailChannels in one step:

-`cpcmd scope:set mail.smart-host smtp.mailchannels.net username:somepassword`
+`cpcmd scope:set mail.smart-host smtp.mailchannels.net username somepassword`

 All mail will relay through MailChannels now using the assigned credentials.
 SPF records may be altered by overriding the DNS template.